Resident Updates (April 2020):

 - Inform your Program Director.

 - Tiger Text “MFA COVID-19 Consult”.

-- File Exposure Report through
+- File Exposure Report through the Incident Reporting site

 - Go into Medhub and follow instructions under the Needlestick/Occupational Exposure Tab

 - ER patients determined stable enough for outpatient follow up.

 - 2019 Novel Coronavirus (CoVID-19) Outpatient NAA LC 139900 with a turn around time of approximately 1 week.

 - Healthcare providers with suspected exposure or presenting with symptoms AND High risk patients admitted for CoVID-19 rule out.